Explore Melbourne for Free: The Best Free Walking Tours

 Meeting Point

-The meeting point for the Melbourne City Centre Tour is usually Federation Square.
-Look for your knowledgeable guide holding a sign or wearing a distinctive uniform.
+The starting point for the Melbourne City Centre Tour usually is Federation Square.
+You should be looking for your guide who will be holding a sign or will be dressed in something easily distinguishable from the rest of the guests.

 2. Street Art Tour